Nuvolect/DeepDive-Android/docs/DD_Security.md

-MM Security
+DD Security
 -----------

 Security Dependencies
 ---------------------

-MM uses the Guardian Project IOCipher encrypted filesystem which is based on SQLCipher MM also uses Java's standard security packages
+DD uses the Guardian Project IOCipher encrypted filesystem which is based on SQLCipher DD also uses Java's standard security packages

 Data in Place